-Students are responsible for reading the entirety of the learning goal contract and providing signatures indicating that they agree to adhere to all policies outlined throughout.
+Students are responsible for reading the entirety of the LGC and providing signatures indicating that they agree to adhere to all policies outlined throughout.
 It is the student's responsibility to have reviewed all of this information, and to be aware that inadequate adherence to these policies and procedures may result in a remediation plan, requirement to repeat fieldwork courses, and/or dismissal from the program.

 Students must complete the Counselor Fieldwork Application, which includes pertinent information about their fieldwork site.
-This form must be completed for BOTH internship and practicum, even if hours are being completed at the same site
+This form must be completed for BOTH internship and practicum, even if hours are being completed at the same site.

 Learning goals set for practicum should be different from the learning goals set for internship.
-Even if fieldwork is being completed at the same site, a new learning goal contract must be completed to reflect new goals as appropriate with a more advanced status in the program.
-Student hours are to be documented and submitted weekly (validated by a supervisor's initials) using the Weekly Log form, which can also be found in Canvas
+Even if fieldwork is being completed at the same site, a new LGC must be completed to reflect new goals as appropriate with a more advanced status in the program.
+Student hours are to be documented and submitted weekly (validated by a supervisor's initials) using the Weekly Log Form, which can also be found in Canvas

-Midterm, final, and professional disposition evaluations are to be completed using the following links located in the learning goal contract.
+Midterm, final, and professional disposition evaluations are to be completed using the following links located in the LGC and/or course syllabus.